History of civil defence

 States of national emergency were declared in March 2020, during the early stages of the COVID-19 pandemic, and in February 2023 during Cyclone Gabrielle.

 People are encouraged to prepare for emergencies by storing water and food, organising emergency kits and making plans.
 In some areas people can subscribe to a text alert system for disaster information.

-In an emergency, people may go to a community civil-defence centre.
-These are based in schools, community centres or marae, and are run by volunteers.
+In an emergency, people may go to a community civil defence centre.
+These are based in schools, community centres and marae, and are run by volunteers.